hudaew/Java-Problems/README.md

-1.
+1. Student Grade Tracker
-Build a Java program to input and manage student grades.
+● Build a Java program to input and manage student grades.
 ● Calculate average, highest, and lowest scores.
 ● Use arrays or ArrayLists to store and manage data.
 ● Display a summary report of all students.